slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Difficulties increase the nearer we come to our aim.' -- Goethe*

 > *'All endings are also beginnings.
 We just don’t know it at the time.' -- Mitch Albom*

+> *'Bad things can happen fast, but almost all good things happen slowly.' -- Kevin Kelly*